TRAVEL GUIDES

 A lush, landscaped garden with various trees and shrubs, overlooking the ocean in the background, with a white sculpture resembling intertwined rings on the ground and a small group of people gathered around a fire at night.

 Cap Roig is a botanical garden perched on a hill overlooking the sea.
 During summer, it transforms into a music festival venue, welcoming renowned singers.
 Make sure to grab tickets early as they tend to sell out quickly.
-We were lucky enough to catch Norah Jones performing this year.
+Through the years, we’ve been lucky enough to catch some incredible artists: Norah Jones and Michael Bubblé recently.
 The experience was breathtaking!

 JARDINS DE CAP ROIG , FESTIVAL